caleb531/youversion-suggest-alfred/README.md

 ### Setting your preferred language

 YouVersion Suggest allows you to change the languages used for Bible references and versions.
-To do so, type `yvpref language` into Alfred, and the list of supported languages will then appear.
+To do so, type `yvset language` into Alfred, and the list of supported languages will then appear.
 You may then choose another language as your preferred language.